-Ever heard of the 17th century Dutch tulip bubble?
+Ever heard of the 17th-century Dutch tulip bubble?
 Tulips had been introduced to Holland from Turkey in the late 1500s.
 The Dutch people loved them, and within a few decades, their love turned to obsession.
 Throwing aside all reason, people began “investing” in tulips like there was no tomorrow.
 Or were they speculating?
 And what’s the difference between speculating vs. investing?

 At the height of the market, tulip bulbs sold for as much as six years of an average worker’s annual income.
 Tulips were trading for the same price as 12 acres of land, and in some cases, for the price of a small estate.
 Yes, we’re talking about one tulip.